Richard D. Smith: Current research

 Since the Human Genome Project developed a blueprint of all human genes in our chromosomes, proteomics researchers have pushed to understand how that blueprint creates life.
 Diseases and infections are often the result of proteins going wrong, and finding the aberrant one requires sifting through thousands of other proteins.
 In addition, many problem proteins have not been given names yet or are too rare to find easily.

 In the last few years, Smith and his team have led work that has reduced analytical steps from hours to minutes.
 This increased speed has enabled many samples to be processed faster in high-throughput experiments.
 Smith has led other advances in sensitivity and accuracy that have improved the ability to find rare proteins, bringing proteomics technology to the doorstep of clinical researchers.

 Smith and collaborators have applied the technology to liver disease and cancer in the hopes of finding rare markers of disease in blood, making diagnosis or treatment safer and faster.
 In 2007, Scientific American magazine listed Smith and his collaborator Desmond Smith as one of the top 50 researchers for work to understand the origins of Parkinson's disease by mapping where proteins amass in diseased mouse brains.

-Among other work, Smith and colleagues at PNNL have looked at how bacteria and viruses might cause illness.
-They've learned breast cancer leaves traces behind in the blood that doctors might exploit someday.
+Among other work, Smith and colleagues at PNNL looked at how bacteria and viruses might cause illness.
+They've learned breast cancer leaves traces in the blood that doctors might research on someday.
 Smith led early studies for DOE into possible roles for microbes in making biofuels.
 In other DOE studies, he's examined how large environmental communities of microbes function in our ecosystem and affect our environment.
-An intimate understanding of how microbes work will let researchers employ them to trap radioactive contaminants or greenhouse gases.

 In other recent work he has been leading the development of structures for lossless ion manipulations (SLIM) and their application for very high speed sample processing, reactions, separations, and other manipulations of ions in the gas phase, and particularly their use for ion mobility spectrometry (IMS) separations in conjunction with mass spectrometry.
 Smith and colleagues at PNNL, including Drs.
 Yehia Ibrahim and Sandilya Gerimella, have extended the range of SLIM technologies to include the use of travel wave electric fields for SLIM IMS.
 This has enabled extremely high resolution separations based on 'multi-pass" separations, and has enabled the separation of ions previously impractical, such as isotopomers and isotopologues.